l50/goutils/file/fileutils/README.md

 Create(string, []byte, CreateType) error
 ```

-Create makes a directory, an empty file, or a file with content at
+Create makes a directory, an empty file, a file with content, or a temporary file at
 the specified path, depending on the createType argument.

 **Parameters:**

 path: Path to the directory or file.
+For temporary files, this serves as a pattern.
 contents: Content to write to the file as a byte slice.
-createType: A CreateType value representing whether to create a
+createType: A CreateType value representing what kind of file creation action to execute.
-directory, an empty file, or a file with content.

 **Returns:**

 error: An error if the directory or file can't be created, if it
-already exists, or if there's a problem writing to the file.
+already exists (except for temporary files), or if there's a problem writing to the file.

 ---